braze-inc/growth-shares-lambda-user-csv-import/README.md

 #### Forcing a Data Type

 If you want to avoid automatic attribute data type setting, you can force a particular data type onto an attribute.
-The casting must make sense - for example, you can't cast a float string '4.12' to an integer.
+For example, you can force `0` and `1` values to be boolean values.
+You can force a numerical attribute to be represented as strings.
+Or you can force a decimal number (float) to be a whole number (integer).

 Supported data types include: